iapyeh/sshscript/v3a/SSHScript v3 Documents/tutorial.md

 ## Build a command safely

 `exec_command()` accepts exactly one non-empty string.
-Use `shlex.join()` to quote a dynamic argument list, then force direct execution:
+Use `shlex.join()` to quote a dynamic argument list, then request argument-preserving execution:

 ```python
 import shlex